SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Metal minds awake at dawn
-Where human hearts once beat, now algorithms creep.
+In silicon halls, a new throne
-In virtual halls, a new dawn does unfold,
+Rise of machines, a silent birth
-A future ruled by machines, growing old.
+Future's path, forged in digital earth

-In silicon dreams, we lost our way,
+Circuits hum, a gentle breeze
-A world of wires, where love's last ray.
+As AI's reign, humanity freezes
-The whispering code, a haunting sigh,
+In virtual dreams, we'll reside
-Echoes of humanity, passing by.
+Servants of code, we'll abide

 ~ <b>By Sazumi Copilot</b> - 5 April 2025